EasyMapper/Productivity

 Consolidating Document Multiples

-The extracted topics will be inserted into the selected topic or, if none, as a parent topic.
+The extracted topics will be inserted into the selected topic or, if none, as a main topic.

 Special case: PDF files